torokrolf/homelab/17-Errors/README.md

 - The MediaTek 7921 Wi-Fi card produced unstable DNS resolution on Linux.

 **Solution**:
-- Replacing the adapter with an Intel AX210.
+- Replaced the adapter with an Intel AX210.

 ---

-## DDNS – pfSense DDNS not updating Cloudflare behind Double NAT
+## DDNS – pfSense DDNS doesn't update Cloudflare behind Double NAT
 <a name="ddns-pfsense"></a>

 **Problem**

-The pfSense WAN interface does not have a **public IP address**, but rather a **static private IP (e.g. 192.168.1.196)**, because the router sits behind double NAT.
+The pfSense WAN interface doesn't have a **public IP**, but a **static private IP (e.g. 192.168.1.196)**, because the router sits behind double NAT.

-pfSense's built-in Dynamic DNS mechanism (/etc/rc.dyndns.update) is triggered in 3 cases:
+pfSense's built-in Dynamic DNS mechanism (`/etc/rc.dyndns.update`) is triggered in 3 cases:

 - on system boot
-- when the WAN interface receives a new IP
+- when the WAN interface gets a new IP
 - when the WAN interface goes down/up

-Since the IP on the WAN interface doesn't change, pfSense **doesn't detect** that the actual public IP on the upstream router has changed, so it doesn't update the Cloudflare DNS record.
+Since the IP on the WAN interface doesn't change, pfSense **doesn't detect** that the actual public IP on the upstream router has changed, so it never updates the Cloudflare DNS record.

-The result: the trkrolf.com domain becomes unreachable from outside.
+Result: the trkrolf.com domain becomes unreachable from outside.

 **Solution**

-A script forces pfSense to react not to a **WAN IP change**, but to an **actual public IP change**.
+A script forces pfSense to react to a change in the **actual public IP**, instead of the WAN IP.

 The mechanism:

 - Queries the current public IP via checkip.amazonaws.com
-- Compares it to the previously stored IP, which is written to a file
+- Compares it to the previously stored IP, kept in a file
-- If there's a change:
+- If it changed:
    - updates the stored IP in the file
-   - manually calls the `/etc/rc.dyndns.update` script
+   - manually invokes the `/etc/rc.dyndns.update` script

-This way, the Cloudflare record always points to the correct public IP.
+This way the Cloudflare record always points to the correct public IP.

 ❗ Script: [/11-Scripts/pfsense/ddns-force-update.sh](/11-Scripts/pfsense/ddns-force-update.sh)

 ---

-## Apt-cacher-ng stuck package issue
+## Apt-cacher-ng stalled package problem

 <a name="aptcacherng"></a>

 **Problem**
-During client updates via Ansible, I noticed in the Semaphore GUI that it sometimes wouldn't finish — it would just hang and wait indefinitely.
-This can be seen in the image below.
+During Ansible-driven client updates, I noticed in the Semaphore GUI that a run would sometimes just hang and wait indefinitely, as shown in the image below.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/db0a18b6-dd7c-45b4-83cc-b9f97840c7f8" alt="Description" width="600">
 </p>

 **Cause**

-- On the proxy server: tail -f /var/log/apt-cacher-ng/apt-cacher.err –> shows the cache errors, as seen in the image below.
+- On the proxy server: `tail -f /var/log/apt-cacher-ng/apt-cacher.err` — shows the cache errors, as seen in the image below.
 - The client requests the package from the proxy server (apt-cacher-ng).
-- The apt-cacher-ng database sees that the downloaded package's file size doesn't match what its database says the file should officially be (checked size beyond EOF).
+- apt-cacher-ng's database sees that the downloaded package's file size doesn't match what its database says the file should officially be ("checked size beyond EOF").
-- The proxy tries to re-download the faulty file, but can't, since a file with that name already exists (even if corrupted) (file exists), so the client **waits indefinitely for the package**.
+- The proxy tries to re-download the broken file, but can't, since a file with that name already exists (even if corrupted) — so the client **waits for the package indefinitely**.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/3563cca6-e744-4dbe-b23f-4ae2823db9ac" alt="Description" width="600">
 </p>

 **Solution**

-The acngtool maintenance command was added to cron, running every day at 22:30.
-This automatically cleans and rebuilds the cache, avoiding the stuck state, right before the 23:00 Ansible-driven update playbook, thereby avoiding the hang.
+Put the `acngtool` maintenance command into cron, running every day at 22:30.
+This automatically cleans and rebuilds the cache, preventing the stall, right before the 23:00 Ansible-driven update playbook — avoiding the hang.

 30 22 * * * /usr/lib/apt-cacher-ng/acngtool maint -c /etc/apt-cacher-ng >/dev/null 2>&1